Currently available for £1359.99 from SportsDirect.com

 Other features include dual water bottle holders, tablet holder, single-speed cooling fan, wireless receiver.
 The Run Fit 3.0 is covered by a 12-month manufacturers warranty which, at this price, is a bit mean!

 The Motive Fitness Run Fit 3.0 has its plus sides.
 The deck is a good size, the motor is large and the run it delivers is pretty good.
 On the downside, the build quality is OK but not by any means great (especially for this sort of money) and while there are lots of programmes there's a definite suspicion that the manufacturer has opted for quantity over quality.
 So, this is a basic treadmill that's well proportioned but not one that makes up for the lack of training options by way of build quality.
 An example of a treadmill that's also basic in function, but one that does make up for the relative lack of training options through sheer build quality is the DKN EnduRun which has a commercial-grade AC motor, the same top speed, a similar-sized deck (to within 1 cm) and a steeper incline.
-It costs the same as the Run Fit 3.0 but is clearly a few steps up in quality.
+It's superior and a few steps up in quality without a doubt, but costs a few hundred pounds less than the Run Fit 3.0 right thanks to an offer.

 Motive Fitness Run Fit 3.0 Specifications